“The Longest Church in Australia”

 Attending the opening were Father Maloney MSC (Alice Springs), Father Dew MSC (resident Parish Priest), Dr Rupert Catalano, Rev. Ken Beckett of Australian Inland Mission, Constable Jim Mannion, the Warden Mr H Owen, Jock Cameron of the ES&A Bank, Mr Nicholls of the PMG, Mrs Bill Weaber, Mrs Jim Maloney and her daughters, Mr and Mrs Tom McMahon of the Goldfield Hotel, Bluey Sullivan and many others.
 The little church which had the presbytery of one room and an L-shaped verandah attached, was packed.

-Prior to the official proclamation of the town in 1954 it was mandatory for all those who wished to hold land in Tennant Creek to hold a miner’s right.
+Prior to the official proclamation of the town in 1954 it was mandatory for all those who wished to hold land in Tennant Creek had to hold a miner’s right.
 This posed difficulties for the church, but it managed to obtained a miner’s right in June 1941.

 A Sidney Williams hut adjacent to the church was erected, for the purpose as a hall sometime after August 1948 during Father Cosgrove’s time.
 The building had a very large evaporative air cooler, apparently among the largest in the town at the time.